wbbradley/ace/README.md

-Zion resembles a combination of Haskell and C, with garbage collection, strict evaluation, static type-checking, purity and impurity (when you want it), extensible infix operators, type-classes to allow ad-hoc polymorphism, RAII, pattern-matching, and type inference.
+Zion resembles a combination of Haskell and C, with garbage collection, strict evaluation, static type-checking, purity and impurity (when you want it), extensible infix operators, type-classes to allow ad-hoc polymorphism, `with` control-flow semantics for bracketing resource usage, pattern-matching, and type inference.

 ## Quick Start